DibyajyotiBiswal57/programs/README.md

     28.Write a calculator.
     29.Check if a number is divisible by 7 or 3.
     30.Check if the number has 1, 2 or more digits.
-    31.Check a three-digit number is a palindrome or not.
+    31.Check if a number is a palindrome or not.
     32.Check if an entered year is a leap year or not.
     33.Check if a number is neon number or not.
 (A neon number is a number that is either divisible by 9 or ends with 9.)
     34.Write a guessing game.